Robust Policy Search for Robot Navigation: BACKGROUND

-\section{ACTIVE POLICY SEARCH}
+\subsection{Active policy search}

-Policy search consists of finding the optimal parameters $\x^*$ of a policy $\pi_\x(\av_k|\s_k)$, which is a distribution over actions $\av_k$ conditioned on states $\s_k$, with respect to the expectation future return $U^\pi$, denoted $\ex[U^{\pi}] = \ex [\sum_{k=1}^M R^\pi(\s_k, \av_k)]$.
+Policy search consists of finding the optimal parameters $\x^*$ of a policy $\pi_\x(\av_k|\s_k)$ with respect to the expected return $U^\pi$, denoted $\ex[U^{\pi}] = \ex [\sum_{k=1}^M \gamma^{k} R^\pi(\s_k, \av_k)]$.
+Here, $a$ denotes the action, $s$ the state, $\gamma$ the discounted factor and $M$ the episode length.
+Without loss of generality, we assume finite horizon on episodic policy search.
 The expectation is under the policy and the system dynamics which together form a distribution over trajectories $\tau$.
 If we use an episodic formulation, such as REINFORCE \cite{williams1992simple}, the expectation is usually approximated from Monte-Carlo rollouts $\tau^{(i)} \sim \tau$ of the robot trajectory.
 In this setup, finding the optimal policy parameters can be framed as a pure optimization problem, where the objective function is then computed as:

-where $\x^*$ are the parameters of the optimal policy $\pi^* = \pi_{\x^*}$, $R(\tau_k^{(i)})$ is the instantaneous reward at time step $k$ following rollout $\tau^{(i)}$.
+where $\x^*$ are the parameters of the optimal policy $\pi^* = \pi_{\x^*}$, $R(\tau_k^{(i)})$ is the instantaneous reward at time step $k$ following rollout $\tau^{(i)}$ and $N$ is the number of rollouts.
 Active policy search \cite{MartinezCantin07RSS} computes the optimal policy parameters using Bayesian optimization.
 Similarly to stochastic gradient descent in gradient-based policy search, Bayesian optimization can directly be applied to stochastic optimization thanks to the probabilistic surrogate model \cite{Huang06}.
 Therefore, the expectation in equation \eqref{eq:reward} can be approximated with a small batch of rollouts or even a single episode.
 Algorithm \ref{al:apl} summarized the active policy search strategy.
-Section \ref{sec:bayesianoptimization} details the steps of updating the surrogate model and generating the next set of policy parameters $\x_{t+1}$
+Section \ref{sec:bayesianoptimization} details the steps of updating the surrogate model and generating the next set of policy parameters $\x_{t+1}$.

-\section{BAYESIAN OPTIMIZATION}
+\subsection{Bayesian optimization}